flannelhead/pasi/README.md

 Live game at https://flannelhead.github.io/pasi

-Recent desktop and mobile browser are supported.
+Recent desktop and mobile browsers are supported.